fastlane/fastlane/README.md

 [![Gem](https://img.shields.io/gem/v/sigh.svg?style=flat)](http://rubygems.org/gems/sigh)

-Tired of manually creating, renewing and downloading your provisioning profiles?
+Tired of manually creating, renewing and downloading your iOS provisioning profiles?

 ```sigh``` handles all that for you.
 Just run ```sigh``` and it will do the rest.